layrexl/input-golang/README.md

     Empty prompts the user to enter any character and does not return any value.
 This function is useful when waiting for user input before exiting a console application.

         Example usage: input.Empty()

-Note: All input functions in this package should only be used in console applications and not in web applications or other types of programs.